Resume for Carpenter

 Key Takeaways

-- Include any relevant certifications or training programs you have completed.
+- Include any relevant certifications or training programs completed.

 1. Personal Information